 The Brigidine nuns were the religious sisters who initially staffed the school.
 Their motto "Strength and Gentleness" is retained as our school motto and as a reminder of their contribution and connection to the story of St John's.
 The Brigidine Cross, used to teach people about the word of God in Ireland, is the symbol of the Brigidine Order and is represented below.
 It is above the door of each of our classrooms.
 In 1980 the religious sisters withdrew entrusting Catholic education to lay men and women.
 St John's has developed a strong connection to the local community which includes Narraweena, Dee Why, Cromer, Beacon Hill and parts of Frenchs Forest.

 You are now a part of the story of St John's, welcome.

 OUR MISSION

-As members of St John's community we are called to:
+As members of St John's community, we support the Vision and Mission of Bishop Anthony Randazzo: